 Whether or not we obtain FDA approval for a product, we must obtain the requisite approvals from regulatory authorities in foreign countries prior to the commencement of clinical studies or marketing of the product in those countries.
 Many countries outside of the United States have a similar process that requires the submission of a clinical study application much like the IND prior to the commencement of human clinical studies.

 In the EU, for example, clinical trials are governed by the new EU Regulation on Clinical Trials (Reg.
-EU No. 536/2014), or CTR, which became applicable in January 2022 and stipulates the process of obtaining competent authority approval for clinical trials in the EU.
+EU No. 536/2014), or CTR, which became applicable in January 2022 and established a centralized process of obtaining competent authority approval for clinical trials in the EU.
 Under the CTR, trial sponsors submit their application for approval via an EU Portal.
-The approvals will still need to be granted by the competent authorities of the EU Member States where a trial takes place; however, the procedure for approval will be conducted in a coordinated manner among the concerned EU Member States as provided under the CTR.
+The approvals are still granted by the competent authorities of each EU Member State where the trial takes place; however, the procedure for approval is conducted in a coordinated manner among the concerned EU Member States as provided under the CTR.
 While the process for the application and granting of the approvals was streamlined, it remains a complex process that can significantly delay the start of a multinational clinical trial.